getsentry/truffle/ingestor/README.md

-# Truffle Slack Ingestion Service
+# Truffle Message Ingestion Service

-Automated Slack message ingestion and expertise extraction service, refactored into a modular FastAPI-based architecture.
+Automated message ingestion (from Slack) and expertise extraction service.

 ## Architecture

-The service is now organized into modular components:
+The service is organized into modular components:

 ```
 ingestor/